joseriveraphd/cyclistic_r_tableau/README.md

 rides during lunch hours.
 In contrast, hourly ride use becomes more evenly distributed over the weekend.

-# How long are Cyclistic rides?
+# Preliminary insights on Cyclistic ride lengths

 The mean workday ride length/duration for casual riders was approximately 24 minutes, and the median was \~14 minutes.
 In contrast, the mean workday ride duration for casual riders was \~29 minutes and the median was \~17 minutes.

-<font color="red">It should be noted, however, that the difference in
+It should be noted, however, that the difference in median and mean values suggests the distribution for ride lengths is skewed positive and not normally distributed.

-median and mean values suggests the distribution for ride lengths is skewed positive and not normally distributed. <b>The lack of a normal distribution for ride lengths should be noted if decision-makers decide to follow-up with rigorous statistical modeling</b>.</font> To provide preliminary insights, let’s look at a visualization of casual riders and annual member distributions.
+The lack of a normal distribution for ride lengths should be noted if decision-makers decide to follow-up with rigorous statistical modeling.
+To provide preliminary insights, let’s look at a visualization of casual riders and annual member distributions.

 <p align="center">
 <img src="cyclisticreport_files/figure-gfm/plot_ridelength_density-1.png" style="width:70.0%" />
 </p>

-# Full analysis code
+# Conclusions

+The insights and recommendations presented here are supported by exploratory data analysis.
+By requiring casual users to register with e-mail, we can keep track of the user journey from casual use to annual membership.
+This will provide more insight into the summer trends identified above.

+Furthermore, creating an e-mail newsletter can influence conversions by providing value to casual riders by identifying recreational events in Chicago’s tourist areas (such as Navy Pier, where the popular Streeter Dr station is located).

+Annual membership can also be promoted and retention strategies for members are also possible, such as information on lunch hour specials.

 The recommendations presented here provide summarized findings after data cleaning, analysis, and visualization.
 For the entire code, see